Connect with others who understand.

 Anti-HER2 monoclonal antibodies that can recognize and attack the HER2 protein include:

-Which monoclonal antibody your oncologist recommends will depend on your breast cancer diagnosis and treatment plan.
+The monoclonal antibody your oncologist recommends will depend on your breast cancer diagnosis and treatment plan.
 Herceptin, for example, can treat both early-stage breast cancer and advanced breast cancer.
 Margenza is often used with chemotherapy to treat advanced breast cancer, and only after two other HER2 treatments have been tried.

 Some monoclonal antibodies are given intravenously (through a vein) at a hospital or clinic.
 Others, like Phesgo, can be given subcutaneously (under the skin) at your doctor’s office in just a few minutes.
-If you have questions about monoclonal antibodies or their potential side effects, talk to your cancer care team.
+If you have questions about monoclonal antibodies or their side effects, talk to your cancer care team.

-Targeted therapies are treatments that recognize and destroy specific targets — in this case, HER2-positive breast cancer cells.
+Targeted therapies are treatments that recognize and destroy specific targets.
+In this case, HER2-positive breast cancer cells.
 When you were diagnosed, you likely had a biopsy followed by two tests to determine your HER2 status: immunohistochemistry (IHC test) and fluorescence in situ hybridization (FISH) testing.
 Knowing your HER2 status is important because targeted drugs are not used to treat HER2-negative breast cancers.

 Targeted therapies turn off or interfere with signals that tell cancer cells to grow and divide.